Global Coherence in Quantum Discord as a Resource: Operational tasks requiring global coherence

-We define the \textit{optimal decomposition} that gives the \textit{maximal fraction of entangled part} in Eq.~(\ref{LSe}) as follows: \be \rho_{AB}=p \ketbra{\psi_e}{\psi_e}+(1-p) \sigma^{\Gamma=0}_{\texttt{sep}}, \ee where the separable state, $\sigma^{\Gamma=0}_{\texttt{sep}}$, has Mermin strength, $\Gamma$ in Eq.~(\ref{eq:G}), vanishing .
-A separable state or an unsteerable entangled state that has such a decomposition with a \textit{maximal fraction} of an entangled state can be used to imply a nonvanishing \textit{Schr\"{o}dinger strength} $SS_{2}$ in the simplest steering scenario where Alice and Bob perform two dichotomic measurements.
-This follows from the observation that the entangled part in the decomposition can produce an extremal steerable box \cite{DDJ+18}, and this part has the maximal fraction.
-This, in turn, implies that for superunsteerable states that admit the decomposition as in Eq.~(\ref{LSd}), the fraction of an entangled state in Eq.~(\ref{LSd}) is maximized over all possible decompositions.
+We now proceed to define the \textit{optimal decomposition} that gives the \textit{maximal weight of the entangled part} in Eq.~(\ref{LSe}) as follows: \be \rho_{AB}=p \ketbra{\psi_e}{\psi_e}+(1-p) \sigma^{\Gamma=0}_{\texttt{sep}}, \ee where the separable state, $\sigma^{\Gamma=0}_{\texttt{sep}}$, has Mermin strength, $\Gamma$ in Eq.~(\ref{eq:G}), vanishing for all measurements.
+A separable state or an unsteerable entangled state that has such a decomposition with a \textit{maximal weight} of an entangled state can be used to imply a nonvanishing \textit{Schr\"{o}dinger strength} $SS_{2}$.
+This follows from the observation that the entangled part in the decomposition can produce an extremal steerable correlation~\cite{DDJ+18}, and this part has the maximal weight.
+This, in turn, implies that for superunsteerable states that admit the decomposition as in Eq.~(\ref{LSd}), the weight of the entangled state in Eq.~(\ref{LSd}) is maximized over all possible decompositions to quantify global coherence.

-We now observe the following. \begin{observation} There are superunsteerable states that cannot be used to imply a nonvanishing \textit{Schr\"{o}dinger strength}. \end{observation} To illustrate the above, consider the superseparable state as in Eq.~($13$) of Ref.~\cite{Gio13}.
-It has superseparablity since $L_R$ in Eq.~(\ref{LR}) satisfies $L_R=3$.
-This state can be written in the form given by Eq.~ (\ref{can02q}) as follows:

-It has been checked that the above state has a nonvanishing $Q$ in Eq.~ (\ref{QC}), for instance, for the measurements with POVM elements given by $M^A_{0|0}=M^B_{0|0}=\ketbra{0}{0}$ and $M^A_{0|1}=M^B_{0|1}=\ketbra{+}{+}$ it gives rise to $Q \approx 0.0381$.
-This implies that the box that gives rise to such a nonzero value does not admit an LHV-LHS or an LHV model with $d_\lambda=2$.
-Therefore, the superseparable state (\ref{ssepQ=0}) has superunsteerability.
-On the other hand, it has been checked that the above superunsteerable box has vanishing $\Gamma$ in Eq.~(\ref{eq:G}).
-This implies that the box has vanishing Schr\"{o}dinger strength $SS_{2}$.
-This may be compared with an example of a Bell-nonlocal bipartite state presented in Ref.~\cite{VPO+20}, which does not admit a nontrivial singlet fidelity for device-independent certification of the singlet state \cite{Jed16}.